logo

 In this case, the AR connected glasses can be particularly useful, because when combined with a remote support software, they send live video feedback from the camera of what the medical staff sees, and the doctor can make decisions and explain the actions to be taken.
 The hands-free function of the glasses allows the medical assistant to perform the physician’s instructions in real time.

-These solutions, widely used in the industry, have been slightly adapted to the medical world but the benefits are the same: compensate for the lack of staff, help new entrants, make the medical staff in the field more versatile by getting real time support.
+These solutions, widely used in the industry, have been slightly adapted to the healthcare world but the benefits are the same: compensate for the lack of staff, help new entrants, make the medical staff in the field more versatile by getting real time support.

 Paramedics also use these new tools to provide first aid in emergency situations.